North Carolina Expungements FAQ

 A criminal conviction, even for a relatively minor offense, can have long-lasting effects.
 A conviction can make it difficult to get a job and cause embarrassment for years to come.
 Fortunately, North Carolina recognizes that some people don’t deserve to be branded as criminals for life.
 While it can be a challenging process, you may be able to have a criminal conviction removed from your record.

-At Randall & Stump, PLLC, our NC expungement lawyers understand how hard it can be to live with a criminal record.
+At Randall & Stump, Criminal Defense Attorneys, our NC expungement lawyers understand how hard it can be to live with a criminal record.
 We help clients in Charlotte and the surrounding areas clean up their records so they can live normal lives.
 To schedule a free consultation of your case, and to learn more about expungements in North Carolina, contact us today at (980) 237-4579.

 What You Need to Know About Expungements in NC